Toolkit: Medication-Assisted Recovery/Treatment For Opioid Use Disorder (OUD)

 MAR Provider

-If DAST-10 warrants, talk with the patient about their needs and instruct them on MAR Options to help them make an informed decision.
+If DAST-10 warrants and patient meets DSM-5 criteria for OUD, talk with the patient about their needs and instruct them on MAR Options to help them make an informed decision.

 MAR Provider